 Dr Golda Shelley-Fraser, Chair, Medical Examiners Committee

-Professor Darren Treanor, Chair, Digital Pathology Committee
+Professor Darren Treanor, Digital Pathology Lead

 Dr Patrick Yong, Chair, Immunology SAC

-Dr Esther Youd, Chair, Death Investigation Committee
+Dr Esther Youd, Clinical Director for Digital Pathology Education, and Chair, Death Investigation Committee

 Thank you to our members, volunteers and staff for all they have achieved over the year.
 We’re excited for next year and building on our achievements and successes.